mdeng/tick/README.md

 * Writing to the log
 * Incrementing the logical clock
 * Reading a message from its message queue
-* Sending a message to other clients
+* Sending a message to other clients.

 To do this, we have one function per instruction, and each of these functions sleeps for [1/n] seconds (as defined by the system clock) before returning.